akbc-conference/2022/pages/virtual-details.md

 ## Zoom

+We will only be using Zoom for the workshops.
 [Zoom](https://zoom.us/) is a video conferencing software, with apps available for [desktops, phones, tablets](https://zoom.us/download), and even an in-browser client.
 If you are already using Zoom, you should be able to join meetings without any other authentication.